 Besides my obsession with lighthouses, the second one is to find all the replicas of the Statue of Liberty.
-I already spotted a few of them in France and the USA and when I learned that Ireland has also one of them, the plan was made to get to know where to find it.
+I already spotted a few of them in France and the USA, and when I learned that Ireland also has one of them, the plan was made to get to know where to find it.
 Of course, to visit it as well.
 So thought, so done.
 I found it!

 You will find this one in Mulnami More, County Donegal.
 If you leave Dungloe and follow the N56 to Donegal, you will pass it automatically after approx 15 kilometers.
-The little Lady Liberty stays in the front of a house directly on the street.
+The little Lady Liberty stays in the front of a home directly on the street.
 By the way, you can rent the house for your vacation and travels.
 Would that be cool?
-To stay in a house with ocean view and the statue of liberty in your garden?
+To stay in a house with an ocean view and the statue of liberty in your garden?
 I thought about it.
-But a minimum four-person house for the single me would have been a bit awkward and expensive, unfortunately.
+But a minimum four-person home for the single me would have been a bit awkward and expensive, unfortunately.

-The story behind that one is easy, short and funny at the same time.
+The story behind that one is easy, short, and funny at the same time.
 Well, the owner found that one in Limerick in a Pub to be more specific.
 And somehow he was so fascinated that he bought it from the Pub owner.
 Ever since it stays in his front garden overlooking Gweebarra Bay.

 I choose to head into the mountains.
 The Glengesh Pass is also known as the Donegal Pass and is part of a road that connects Glencolmcille to Ardara.
 This route is just stunning with its panoramic views.
-Approximately 24 kilometers of a narrow and windy road with hairpin bends, old cottages, farms and Sheep alongside the route.
+Approximately 24 kilometers of a narrow and windy road with hairpin bends, old cottages, farms, and Sheep alongside the route.
 Glengesh is one of two glaciated valleys that carve this area.

 I could not say it better.
-I stopped a few times alongside the road just to wonder and of course, to take photos, too.
+I stopped a few times alongside the road to wonder and of course, to take photos, too.

 Slieve League Cliffs

-The next stop for me after leaving the Glengesh Pass were the Slieve League Cliffs.
+The next stop for me after leaving the Glengesh Pass was the Slieve League Cliffs.
 With 609 meters these cliffs are one of the highest in Europe and almost three times higher than the Cliffs of Moher in County Clare.
 There are a couple of stops like the Slieve League Cliffs Centre with a craft shop, local history, and culture.
 From here it is possible to book a guided hike to the cliffs and back.

 Some small stone steps follow the cliffs all the way.
 Unfortunately, it was too foggy this day to see its whole beauty and wideness.
-It says that one can see all the way to County Mayo on a clear day.
+It says that one can see all the way to County Mayo on a bright day.

 After touring the Castle, I had a hot chocolate and a delicious Blueberry Pie at the Blueberry Tearoom.
 Then I called it a day and left this lovely little town and headed back to my hostel in Dungloe.

 Well, my little getaway in Ireland is over now.
-I loved it and I miss it already!
+I loved it, and I miss it already!